langchain-ai/agent-evals/math/README.md

 There is a standard math problems dataset for evaluation in LangSmith:

 - [Simple Math Problems Dataset](https://smith.langchain.com/public/4295b2cf-7a79-415d-97d0-b3639e990848/d).
-This dataset has a list of math problems to solve composed of questions and answers.
+This dataset has a list of math problems consisting of questions and answers.

   Example input:
   ```json